Amateur radio: Licensing requirements

 Prospective amateur radio operators are examined on understanding of the key concepts of electronics, radio equipment, antennas, radio propagation, RF safety, and the radio regulations of the government granting the license.
 These examinations are sets of questions typically posed in either a short answer or multiple-choice format.
 Examinations can be administered by bureaucrats, non-paid certified examiners, or previously licensed amateur radio operators.

 The ease with which an individual can acquire an amateur radio license varies from country to country.
 In some countries, examinations may be offered only once or twice a year in the national capital and can be inordinately bureaucratic (for example in India) or challenging because some amateurs must undergo difficult security approval (as in Iran).
-Currently only Yemen and North Korea do not issue amateur radio licenses to their citizens, although in both cases a limited number of foreign visitors have been permitted to obtain amateur licenses in the past decade.
+Currently, only Yemen and North Korea do not issue amateur radio licenses to their citizens.
 Some developing countries, especially those in Africa, Asia, and Latin America, require the payment of annual license fees that can be prohibitively expensive for most of their citizens.
 A few small countries may not have a national licensing process and may instead require prospective amateur radio operators to take the licensing examinations of a foreign country.
 In countries with the largest numbers of amateur radio licensees, such as Japan, the United States, Thailand, Canada, and most of the countries in Europe, there are frequent license examinations opportunities in major cities.

 Granting a separate license to a club or organization generally requires that an individual with a current and valid amateur radio license who is in good standing with the telecommunications authority assumes responsibility for any operations conducted under the club license or club call sign.
 A few countries may issue special licenses to novices or beginners that do not assign the individual a call sign but instead require the newly licensed individual to operate from stations licensed to a club or organization for a period of time before a higher class of license can be acquired.